rachfop/saga-2/tutorial.md

 python3 run_workflow.py
 ```

-With the Worker and Client running, you can now send requestss to the booking Workflow.
+Once the Client is set up, you can start the booking process and see the Saga pattern in action.

-### Start the Booking Process
+## Start the Booking Process

 To run the booking process, you can use the following `curl` command to send a `POST` request to the `/book` endpoint.
 This request will trigger the Workflow, and you will receive a response with the booking details or a cancellation message.

 ```bash